Node.js

 60

-Poll period in seconds to query OPA service
+The poll period in seconds to query the OPA service.

 TA_BLOCKING_CONFIG_ENABLED